A Timeline Of Simone Biles's Most Mind-Blowing Moments

 "She is, without question, the most dominant gymnast in the history of the sport," Bart Conner, Olympic gold medalist and gymnastics analyst, told ESPN.
 "She's doing the most difficult gymnastics ever attempted, and she does it effortlessly.
 She's the perfect gymnast for the perfect time."

-In honor of Black History Month, I rounded up clips of Biles's greatest hits; the moments that she made sports history with her gravity-defying moves and unshakable resolve.
+In honour of the woman herself, I rounded up clips of Biles's greatest hits; the moments that she made sports history with her gravity-defying moves and unshakable resolve.
 Watch these on repeat whenever you need a little dose of awe.

 Biles took home four medals from the 2013 World Championships — including her first all-around title, according to the Olympic Channel.
 It's hard to believe, but at the time she was still basically a newbie with a lot to prove.